judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## OCTOBER 2020
+"Fine Feathers Far Below the Blue Floor" will be performed by Concorde as part of Beethoven 2020 at the National Concert Hall Dublin on the 29th October.

+## MARCH 2020
+Performing with Silver Kites (vocal trio) at the Hugh Lane Gallery at noon, March 29th 2020

+## FEBRUARY 2020
+"My One's Bigger than Yours" will be performed by Kate Ellis (cello) and Caimin Gilmore (double bass) at Spike festival in Dublin, Saturday 8th Feb 2020 in Lost Lane, Dublin.
+More details [here](https://www.facebook.com/events/813789412417269/)

 ## NOVEMBER 2019
 "Dusting the Moth" for piano solo will be performed by Alex Raineri at [Brisbane Music Festival](https://brismusicfestival.com/3-mirage/) on the 27 November at 7.30pm